Guide

 Advance notice strategy:

-• Use multiple channels such as email, phone calls, and written notices
+• Use multiple channels: email, phone calls, and written notices.

 Message framework:

-• Explain the reason for the change, such as cost increases, service improvements, or market conditions
+• Explain the reason: cost increases, service improvements, or market conditions.

-• Mention timeline since your last increase if it's been several years
+• Mention how long it's been since your last increase if it's been several years.

 4. Measure the results